MZDev-Tech/Node_ReactJS_Petsite/README.md

-Pet Adoption Website!
+## Pet Adoption Website

+Welcome to the Pet Adoption Website!
 This project is designed to connect users with their ideal pets and provide a seamless online pet adoption experience.
-Built using React.js & Node.js, the platform also includes an Admin Panel to manage the website efficiently.
+Built using React.js, Node.js, and Laravel, the platform also includes an Admin Panel to manage the website efficiently.

 ## Features